GomSpace/avr32-prog/digilent_hs3/doc/hs3_programming.rst

 1. The device is powered on and connected to the programmer
 2. The current working directory is avr32-prog/digilent_hs3

+   * This is usually achieved by issuing :code:`cd tools/avr32-prog/digilent_hs3`

 Installation
 ============